influxdata/docs-v2/content/influxdb/cloud-serverless/reference/client-libraries/v2/javascript/nodejs/write.md

 ---
-title: Write data with the InfluxDB JavaScript client library
+title: Write data with the InfluxDB v2 JavaScript client library
+list_title: Write data
 description: >
   Use the JavaScript client library to write data with the InfluxDB API in Node.js.
 menu: